chainstack/docs/docs/subgraphs/quickstart.md

 ## Prerequisites

 * A [Chainstack account](https://console.chainstack.com/user/login) to deploy your subgraph.
 * A basic understanding of The Graph protocol.
-If you're not familiar with The Graph, we recommend that you read [The Graph documentation](https://thegraph.com/docs/en/about/) before proceeding.
+If you're not familiar with The Graph, we recommend that you read about [The Graph Node](https://github.com/graphprotocol/graph-node) before proceeding.

 This Subgraphs getting started guide includes the following sections: